Wu0103/UPMEM-DLRM/README.md

 # Usage

-To use it, please config parameters in file **"run.sh"**.**"run.sh"** is a file of shell script, bascially all you need to modify is in this file.
+To use it, please config parameters in file **"/upmem/run.sh"**.**"run.sh"** is a file of shell script, bascially all you need to modify is in this file.

 By changing the parameters in **random_env() and random_run()**, you should be able to configure the DLRM model.
 For example, You can modify the number of embedding tables by changing the value of **"NR_TABLES"**.
 It is important to note that the value of **"NR_TABLES"*** should match the number of embedding tables you input.
 Table's dimension is changeable as well as input's batch size and pooling factor.